-- 1.5.1 The Proposed Development will comprise a ground-mounted solar photovoltaic ('PV') array and associated infrastructure with an export capacity of 49.9 MW with a solar build out of 65 megawatt peak (MWp).
-The array will comprise PV modules arranged in rows with a maximum height of 2.87m above ground level ('AG'L).

-- 1.5.2 The Proposed Development also includes a BESS with a capacity of 35 MW.
-The BESS will store excess energy generated by the solar PV array during periods of low demand or high generation and release it during periods of high demand or low generation.

-- 1.5.3 The annual power output of the Proposed Development is estimated at 62,465 Mega-Watt hours per annum ('MWh/pa'), which would provide enough electricity to power approximately 23,000 average Scottish households.

-- 1.5.4 The infrastructure associated with the Proposed Development will include:

-- > PV module mounting frames;

-- > battery units housed in containers;

-- > inverters;

-- > transformers;

-- > high voltage ('HV') switchgear and control equipment;

-- > cabling and interconnectors;

-- on-site substation and control building;

-- customer station compound;

-- > spares container;

-- > site access and tracks;

-- > security fencing and Closed Circuit Television (CCTV); and

-- > temporary construction compound.

-1.5.5 The Proposed Development's key components are described in more detail as follows.
+- 1.5.1 The Proposed Development will comprise a ground-mounted solar photovoltaic ('PV') array and associated infrastructure with an export capacity of 49.9 MW (and a build out of 65MWp).
+The array will comprise PV modules arranged in rows with a maximum height of 2.67m above ground level ('AG'L). - 1.5.2 The Proposed Development also includes a BESS with a capacity of 35 MW.
+The BESS will store excess energy generated by the solar PV array during periods of low demand or high generation and release it during periods of high demand or low generation. - 1.5.3 The annual power output of the Proposed Development is estimated at approximately 60,300 Mega-Watt hours per annum ('MWh/pa'), which would provide enough electricity to power approximately 23,000 average Scottish households. - 1.5.4 The infrastructure associated with the Proposed Development will include: - > PV module mounting frames; - > battery units housed in containers; - > inverters; - > transformers; - > high voltage ('HV') switchgear and control equipment; - > cabling and interconnectors; - > on-site substations and control building; - customer station compound; - > communications container; spares containers; - > site access and tracks; - security fencing and Closed Circuit Television (CCTV); and - > temporary construction compound. - 1.5.5 The Proposed Development's key components are described in more detail as follows.